harshitraj2409/GeorgiaFinTechLab/README.md

 2. edgartools - Used to extract the SEC data of form "10-k" of Nvidia and Google.
    This provides with an easy to use functionality package, hence this was used.

+3. BeautifulSoup - Beautiful Soup is a Python package for parsing HTML and XML documents, including those with malformed markup.
+It creates a parse tree for documents that can be used to extract data from HTML, which is useful for web scraping.

-3. Langchain - LangChain is an open source framework for building applications based on large language models (LLMs).
+4. Langchain - LangChain is an open source framework for building applications based on large language models (LLMs).
    This provides us with easy to use libraries to handle the functionalities of LLMs.

-4. OpenAI - OpenAI is an AI research and deployment company dedicated to ensuring that general-purpose artificial intelligence benefits all of humanity.
+5. OpenAI - OpenAI is an AI research and deployment company dedicated to ensuring that general-purpose artificial intelligence benefits all of humanity.
    OpenAI embeddings - it was used to create embeddings of the text.
    The embedding is pretty decent and produces excellent result.